• Skip to primary navigation

 10. What is your score on the introversion questionnaire?

 11. What were your dreams like before starting the protocol and now?
 How high did you go on the vitamin B6?
+Did you switch to P5P and/or use a combination of both if needed?

 12. On a scale of 1-10, what was your social anxiety before and now (10 is worst)

 13. What is your stomach acid like?
-And have you trialed Hcl supplements?
+And have you trialed HCl supplements?
 Tested total protein (in blood)

-14. Do you eat grass-fed red meat (a good source of zinc, iron and omega-3s?
+14. Do you eat grass-fed red meat (a good source of zinc, iron and omega-3s)?

 15. Do you eat sugar?
 Refined sugar and processed foods?
 Or even “healthy” sweeteners such as honey in large quantities? (sugar depletes zinc)

-17. Do you have a copper IUD, copper pipes, copper pots?
+17. Do you have a copper IUD, copper pipes, copper pots? (this may also affect your zinc levels, keeping them low)

-18. Have you done a hair analysis and found high copper or high hidden copper?
+18. Have you done a hair analysis and found high copper or high hidden copper? (this may also affect your zinc levels, keeping them low)

 19. How much and how often do you exercise?
-What about bikram/hot yoga?
-Sweating depletes us of zinc
+What about bikram/hot yoga? (sweating depletes us of zinc)

 20. Have you used any of the amino acids?
-And seen good results?
+And seen good results? (this could be a clue that zinc and vitamin B6 are low since they are cofactors for making neurotransmitters such as serotonin, GABA, dopamine)

 21. Do you eat gluten and have a gluten sensitivity?
 If yes, have you healed your gut?
-If not, you may have malabsorption
+If not, you may have malabsorption issues

-22. Are you completely grain-free?
-This may be impacting your vitamin B6 levels)
+22. Are you completely grain-free? (this may be impacting your vitamin B6 levels)

 23. Do you have amalgams/silver fillings?
 Did you have them removed and did a mercury detox?
-Were you tested for heavy metals?
-Zinc absorption can be blocked by heavy metals (we talked about this in season 2)
+Were you tested for heavy metals? (zinc absorption can be blocked by heavy metals – we talked about this in season 2)

 24. Do you have the MTHFR polymorphism?
 It’s common with pyroluria and this may mean you need higher amounts of the supplements